avatorl/bambu-a1-g-code/change-filament/README.md

 ## About

 This method allows multi-color printing without using the AMS.
 It supports 3D models with multiple colors on the same layer.
-Manual filament replacement is required, so it is practical only for flat models (keychains, signs, labels, maps, decorations, etc.) or for models where multi-color printing is needed only on the bottom and/or top surfaces.
-It is not suitable for models that require hundreds of filament changes.
+Manual filament replacement is required, so it is practical only for flat models (keychains, signs, labels, maps, decorations, etc.), or for models where multi-color printing is needed only on the bottom and/or top surfaces or on the limited number of layers anywhere in the middle of the model.h It is not suitable for models that require hundreds of filament changes.

 ### Supported features